DC Oral History Collaborative

 The project is currently seeking community input.
 If you would like to voice your opinions on the collection and preservation of oral history recordings in Washington, DC.
 Please attend one of our upcoming meetings.

-If you are interested in helping record oral histories or have an idea for an oral history project in your Washington, DC community, please contact Jasper Collier at jcollier[at]wdchumanities[dot]org.
+If you have an idea for an oral history project in your Washington, DC community, consider applying for a DC Oral History Collaborative community partnership grant.

 According to the Oral History Association, oral history is: